 People from across the globe are drawn to Grand Teton for its beauty and year-round recreational opportunities.
 Visitor enjoyment and safety go hand-in-hand, however, accidents happen.
-A new focus for the Foundation is to ensure Grand Teton’s rangers are well-equipped and adequately trained so that people in need of assistance are met with the best possible response.
+The Foundation helps ensure Grand Teton’s rangers are well-equipped and adequately trained so that people in need of assistance are met with the best possible response.

 The Foundation’s Teton Ranger program, which includes the elite team of Jenny Lake Climbing Rangers, is dedicated to advancing operations as well as volunteer programs that promote visitor protection efforts.
 Park rangers provide a wide-range of support to people in need.
 From stranded backcountry skiers in technical alpine terrain to lost hikers with sprained ankles, to assisting with vehicle accidents or searching for a missing person—this highly skilled group is always the first to respond.
 Grand Teton depends on them to help in situations when no one else can.